Skip to main content

 Professional liability insurance for social workers

 Professional liability insurance, sometimes called errors and omissions or E&O coverage, protects against claims of negligence in the course of doing business.
-For social workers, it would cover the cost of your defense in a lawsuit as well as any settlement or judgment.
+For social workers, it can help cover:

 Here are some situations in which a social worker would need professional liability insurance.